 In Kaduna state, hundreds of bandits attacked four villages in Igabi area and reportedly killing 51 Crisis Group said.
 Almost a hundred armed men attacked the villages of Kerawa, Rago, Zareyawa, Marina, Hashimawa, and Unguwar Barau, all in the Igabi district, shooting residents, and looting and burning homes.
 A local politician, Alhaji Daiyibu Kerawa, told Voice Of Africa’s Hausa service that the shooters were part of Islamist insurgent group Boko Haram.

-Boko Haram continued to target military in north east, while banditry-related violence has left over 110 killed.
-Unfortunately three soldiers in Damboa town near the state capital in Borno state in north east were killed by Boko Haram insurgents.
+Boko Haram continued to target military in northeastern Nigeria, while banditry-related violence has left over 110 killed.
+Unfortunately three soldiers in Damboa town (near the Borno state capital) were killed by Boko Haram insurgents.
 However, in Maiduguri, government troops repelled attack killing nineteen insurgents, Crisis Group reported.

 In another deadly attack reported by International Crisis Group Nigeria branch, bandits killed eight people in Yar Katsina village in Bungudu area, in Zamfara state.